LaibaBatool01/Poetry_VAE_A_Variational_Autoencoder_for_Diverse_Poetry_Generation_-genAi_Proj-/README.md

 - Bowman, S. R., et al. (2016).
 Generating Sentences from a Continuous Space
 - Zhang, Y., et al. (2019).
 Learning to Generate Poetry with Mixed Neural Models

-## 📞 Contact

-Feel free to reach out for questions, suggestions, or collaborations!

 ---